Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Conclusions and discussion

 To conclude, we presented a learned, convolutional version of SPARCOM, which relies on its framework for domain knowledge and surpasses it by incorporating data-driven parameters.
 We believe LSPARCOM will find broad use in single molecule localization microscopy of biological structures, potentially replacing its iterative counterpart and leading to robust, interpretable methods for live-cell imaging.
+The full code, as well as a graphic user interface (GUI), is available online \cite{SPARCOM-CODE}.